Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Introduction

-Moreover, patent classification can benefit from utilizing the semantic dependencies among IPC codes, which are organized in a hierarchical taxonomy.
-To this end, we compute the number of patents assigned in the corresponding subdomains in the ``Transportation" field and normalize the results, which is shown in \figref{fig:introduction} (b).
-Specifically, the diagonal line denotes the proportion of patents in each field and each row corresponds to the ratio of patents assigned with IPC codes from other fields simultaneously.
-We notice distinct semantic dependencies exist among IPC codes in certain fields, such as ``B60" and ``B62" in the USPTO-200K and CNPTD-200K, indicating inherent relationships between technological areas.
-Besides, we find that the semantic relationships vary across different fields in these two datasets, highlighting the need for capturing adaptive semantic correlations among IPC codes within the taxonomy.
-Such an approach goes beyond the limitations of conventional methods \cite{DBLP:conf/ijcai/LuRCKN21,DBLP:conf/ijcai/ShangMXS19}, which solely focus on learning the fixed taxonomy structure.
-By considering the adaptive semantic correlations among IPC codes, we aim to enhance the accuracy and effectiveness of patent classification.
+Moreover, patent classification can benefit from incorporating the semantic dependencies among IPC codes, which are organized in a hierarchical taxonomy.
+To explore this aspect, we compute the number of patents assigned to specific subdomains within the ``Transportation" field and normalize the results.
+This analysis is depicted in \figref{fig:introduction} (b).
+Specifically, the diagonal line denotes the proportion of patents in each field, while each row signifies the ratio of patents that are simultaneously assigned with IPC codes from other fields.
+We discover distinct semantic dependencies among IPC codes in certain fields, such as ``B60" and ``B62" in the USPTO-200K and CNPTD-200K datasets.
+These dependencies indicate inherent relationships between technological areas.
+Furthermore, we observe that these semantic relationships vary across different fields within the two datasets, highlighting the importance of capturing adaptive semantic correlations among IPC codes within the taxonomy.
+By considering and incorporating these adaptive semantic correlations among IPC codes, we can overcome the limitations of conventional methods that solely focus on learning the fixed structure of the taxonomy \cite{DBLP:conf/ijcai/LuRCKN21,DBLP:conf/ijcai/ShangMXS19} and provide a more robust and efficient solution for patent classification.